 \end{theorem}

-The proof of Theorem \ref{theorem-GSE-ABSE-regret-bound} follows from observing that, with high probability, the number of time periods that are required in order to generate the smoothness estimate (and thus the regret that is incurred throughout the smoothness estimation process) is ``small" relative to the optimal regret rate, and from plugging the lower confidence bound established in Theorem~\ref{theorem-GSE-smoothness-accuracy} for the smoothness estimate into the regret rate of the non-adaptive policy $\pi_0$.
+The proof of Theorem \ref{theorem-GSE-ABSE-regret-bound} follows from observing that, with high probability, the number of time periods that are required to generate the smoothness estimate (and hence the regret that is incurred throughout the smoothness estimation process) is ``small" relative to the optimal regret rate, and from plugging the lower confidence bound established in Theorem~\ref{theorem-GSE-smoothness-accuracy} for the smoothness estimate into the regret rate of the non-adaptive policy $\pi_0$.

-When the policy $\pi_0$ that is deployed in the \texttt{SACB} policy is rate-optimal in the sense that $\iota_0(\beta, \alpha, d)=0$ then, the resulting \texttt{SACB} policy is smoothness-adaptive according to Definition~\ref{def:adaptivity}.
-More precisely, the adaptation cost for the \texttt{SACB} policy is poly-logarithmic in the horizon length with the degree $\frac{3d(\alpha+1)(2\overline{ \beta} + d)^2}{(2\beta+d)(\beta+d)(\underline{\beta}+d-1)}$, which is bounded from above for any dimension $d$, and hence, can be replaced by some function $\iota(\beta, \lbeta, \ubeta, \alpha)$ independent of $d$ as required in Definition~\ref{def:adaptivity}.
-We next demonstrate this for the cases of at most Lipschitz-smooth and at least Lipschitz-smooth payoffs.
+When the policy $\pi_0$ that is deployed in the \texttt{SACB} policy is rate optimal in the sense that $\iota_0(\beta, \alpha, d)=0$, then the resulting \texttt{SACB} policy is smoothness adaptive according to Definition~\ref{def:adaptivity}.
+More precisely, the adaptation cost for the \texttt{SACB} policy is poly-logarithmic in the horizon length with the degree $\frac{3d(\alpha+1)(2\overline{ \beta} + d)^2}{(2\beta+d)(\beta+d)(\underline{\beta}+d-1)}$, which is bounded from above for any dimension $d$, and hence can be replaced by some function $\iota(\beta, \lbeta, \ubeta, \alpha)$ independent of $d$ as required in Definition~\ref{def:adaptivity}.
+We next demonstrate this for the cases of at-most-Lipschitz-smooth and at-least-Lipschitz-smooth payoffs.